xXHoudiniXx/Project_Cumbie_Website/ReadMe.md

 # Cumbies Website

-A centrilized location that offers the continuation of project managment stackholders.
+A centralized  location that offers the continuation of project managment stackholders.
 ![](header.png)

 ## Project Information